donadam2015/TradeItIosTicketSDKLib/README.md

     [TradeItTicketController showPortfolioWithApiKey: @"tradeit-test-api-key" viewController: self];
     }

-    // restrict the ticket to only show Portfolio
+    // restrict the ticket to only show Portfolio.
+Use this method if yur app does not want to show the TradeIT trading ticket for the portfolio
     - (IBAction)launchPortfolioOnly:(id)sender {
     [TradeItTicketController showRestrictedPortfolioWithApiKey: @"tradeit-test-api-key" viewController: self];
     }

-##Launch to Portfolio screen, with specific account selected
+##Launch the Portfolio screen, with specific account selected: This is useful if you app displays a list of all the accounts that user can click on

     #import <TradeItIosTicketSDK/TradeItIosTicketSDK.h>